ChandanKr/Python-Complete-Tutorial-For-Analyst/README.md

 name = "Jack"    # this creates a new string and reassigns the variable
 ```

-> **Example/Explanation by Claude:** A string in Python is like a printed page — you can't erase and rewrite a single letter on it, but you *can* throw the page away and print a brand-new one.
+> **AI Example/Explanation:** A string in Python is like a printed page — you can't erase and rewrite a single letter on it, but you *can* throw the page away and print a brand-new one.
 "Reassigning" a variable to a new string is exactly that: the old string object is discarded and the variable now points to a completely different one.

 ### 5.6 Common String Methods